-The biblical interpretation on this question is discussed at length in the May 22, 2015 newsletter.
+The biblical interpretation on this question is discussed at length in the this blog article.
 That is not the concern here.

-The simple fact is, a Young Earth school that wants to expose their students to both sides of the age-of-the-earth debate, will have to supplement one side or the other.
+Practically speaking, a Young Earth school that wants to expose their students to both sides of the age-of-the-earth debate will have to supplement one side or the other.
 It can use one of the many Young Earth texts and supplement some old earth material.
 Or it can use Novare’s Old Earth text and supplement the Young Earth side.

 In a Young Earth community or context, chances are students are already very much exposed to Young Earth arguments.
 So if such a school is going to supplement, it would be better to use a well-crafted, Christian, Old Earth text and supplement (if necessary) the Youth Earth side.
 Or the Young Earth school board can simply disavow the Old Earth material in the text and go right on using the book.

 Many schools have a policy of not taking a stance on divisive issues such as predestination vs. freewill, speaking in tongues, end times prophecy, communion, baptism, the role of women in the church, church government etc. The age of the earth is a similar issue about which Christians of good will can disagree.

 There are two problems with changing the traditional sequence.
 One is that since most schools follow the traditional sequence, students moving in and out of the school will not be in sync with the math courses at the schools they are coming from or going to.
 This is a practical issue.
 The other has more to do with child development: When geom occurs between the two algebras, most students are at a good place developmentally for studying geometry.